vyperlang/vyper/vyper/context/README.md

 Type classes rely on inheritance to define their structure and functionlity.
 Vyper uses three broad categories to represent types within the compiler.

-#### Pure Types
+#### Primitive Types

-A **pure type** defines the base attributes of a given type.
-There is only one pure type object created for each Vyper type.
-All pure type classes are subclasses of `BasePureType`.
+A **primitive type** (or just primitive) defines the base attributes of a given type.
+There is only one primitive type object created for each Vyper type.
+All primitive classes are subclasses of `BasePrimitive`.

-Along with the builtin pure types, user-defined ones may be created.
-These types are defined in the modules within [`context/types/meta`](types/meta).
+Along with the builtin primitive types, user-defined ones may be created.
+These primitives are defined in the modules within [`context/types/meta`](types/meta).
 See the docstrings there for more information.

 #### Type Definitions

 A **type definition** (or just definition) is a type that has been assigned to a specific variable, literal, or other value.
-Definition objects are typically derived from pure types.
+Definition objects are typically derived from primitives.
 They include additional information such as the constancy, visibility and scope of the associated value.

-A pure type always has a corresponding type definition.
-However, not all type definitions have a pure type, e.g. arrays and tuples.
+A primitive type always has a corresponding type definition.
+However, not all type definitions have a primitive type, e.g. arrays and tuples.

-Comparing a definition to it's related pure type will always evaluate `True`.
+Comparing a definition to it's related primitive type will always evaluate `True`.
 Comparing two definitions of the same class can sometimes evaluate false depending on certain attributes.
 All definition classes are subclasses of `BaseTypeDefinition`.